- 4 eggs

 - Quickly transfer to a bowl; place bowl in a pan of ice water.
 Stir gently and occasionally for 2 minutes.
 Stir in sweetened condensed milk.
 Press plastic wrap onto surface of custard.
 Refrigerate several hours or overnight.

 - When ready to freeze, in a small bowl, mash peaches with remaining sugar; let stand 30 minutes.
-Pour custard into cylinder of ice cream freezer; stir in some of the peaches.
-Freeze according to manufacturers' directions.
+Fill cylinder of ice cream freezer two-thirds full with custard, stirring in some of the peaches; freeze according to manufacturers' directions.
+Refrigerate remaining mixture until ready to freeze.

 - Transfer ice cream to freezer containers, allowing headspace for expansion.
 Freeze 2-4 hours or until firm.
 Repeat with remaining ice cream mixture and peaches.
 Yield: 3-3/4 quarts.